 All progress is tracked and monitored against national or school expectations.
 If concerns are raised about progress, health, safety and well-being of a pupil then the class teacher will initially have an informal discussion with parents and carers and discuss these concerns with the SENDCO who will then add to the early monitoring report.
+Teachers will be given a range of strategies to apply within the learning environment.

 The SENDCO will then follow this up in the appropriate way, meeting with the Class teacher(s) and Specialist Teacher where they are able to discuss any individual concerns and put the graduated response of 'Assess, Plan, Do Review' into action through a Pupil Passport that is reviewed termly.
 We will observe and monitor behaviours and progress.
-Children who we believe need extra support will receive targeted intervention using the graduated response.
+Pupils who we believe need extra support will receive targeted intervention using the graduated response.